 You will be granted access from the time you register and pay for the course until one month following the face-to-face program.
 You can use the post-course access to revise key concepts and test your knowledge after the face-to-face course.

 How long does it take to complete the pre-course online learning?

 It varies between candidates, but anticipate around 8-10 hours.

 When will I receive my manual & pre-course materials?
 Is the manual a print edition or an e-book?

-All candidates on APLS and PLS courses will receive both a print edition and e-book version of the 6th edition manual.
+All candidates on APLS and PLS courses will receive an e-book version of the 6th edition manual.

 APLS has submitted an application for re-accreditation with the RACGP QI&CPD program for the 2017-2019 triennium.
 Whilst our application is currently pending, APLS is unable to allocate QI & CPD points at this time.